Degree: Doctor of Philosophy (PhD)

 Applicants with good academic records from fully accredited universities and colleges will be considered for admission to graduate study at Case Western Reserve University.
 Admission must be recommended by the department or professional school of the university in which the applicant proposes to study and must be approved by the dean of graduate studies.

-The PhD in Musicology is granted in recognition of superior scholarly ability and attainment.
+The PhD in musicology is granted in recognition of superior scholarly ability and attainment.
 Award of the degree is based not only on computation of time or enumeration of courses, but also upon distinguished work.
 Highly qualified applicants may enter this program directly upon completion of a bachelor’s degree.

 More information about the graduate application and audition process in music is provided on the Department of Music Graduate Application Procedures webpage.